DNA mismatch repair: MutH: an endonuclease present in E. coli and Salmonella

 MutH is a very weak endonuclease that is activated once bound to MutL (which itself is bound to MutS).
 It nicks unmethylated DNA and the unmethylated strand of hemimethylated DNA but does not nick fully methylated DNA.
 Experiments have shown that mismatch repair is random if neither strand is methylated.
 These behaviours led to the proposal that MutH determines which strand contains the mismatch.

 MutH has no eukaryotic homolog.
 Its endonuclease function is taken up by MutL homologs, which have some specialized 5'-3' exonuclease activity.
 The strand bias for removing mismatches from the newly synthesized daughter strand in eukaryotes may be provided by the free 3' ends of Okazaki fragments in the new strand created during replication.

 PCNA β-sliding clamp

-PCNA and the β-sliding clamp associate with MutSα/β and MutS, respectively.
+PCNA and the β-sliding clamp associate with MutSα/β and MutL, respectively.
 Although initial reports suggested that the PCNA-MutSα complex may enhance mismatch recognition, it has been recently demonstrated that there is no apparent change in affinity of MutSα for a mismatch in the presence or absence of PCNA.
 Furthermore, mutants of MutSα that are unable to interact with PCNA in vitro exhibit the capacity to carry out mismatch recognition and mismatch excision to near wild type levels.
 Such mutants are defective in the repair reaction directed by a 5' strand break, suggesting for the first time MutSα function in a post-excision step of the reaction.